 They’re our loved ones.
 They took care of us and helped us become the adults we are today.
 Our hard-working dad.
 Our wise and warm-hearted mother.
 Sweet grandmother and best fishing buddy grandfather.
 In our mind’s eye, they will always be that way—but unfortunately, growing older brings new challenges.
 Holiday visits are a good time to pay attention to aging warning signs that indicate a more supportive environment may be needed.

-Enjoy the holidays, but don't overlook these 4 aging warning signs:
+Enjoy the holidays, but don’t overlook these 4 signs it might be time for assisted living:

 1. Changes in appearance and physical health.